 Dark chocolate contains polyphenols, naturally occurring chemicals with antioxidant qualities.
 These antioxidants are beneficial in protecting the body from toxic chemicals.
-These polyphenols can increase the insulin sensitivity, which is the effect of insulin in the body.
+These polyphenols can help increase the insulin sensitivity, which is the effect of insulin in the body.
 Improved insulin sensitivity may postpone, if not prevent, the onset of diabetes.

 Because most dark chocolate candy bars include a blend of cocoa solids and cocoa butter, assessing the nutritional value can be challenging.
 Check the label carefully to ensure that you're getting the most out of the prospective advantages without eating more fat or sugar than you planned.
 Darker chocolate means an increased volume of caffeine.
 About 50 g of 70% dark chocolate may contain 50-60 mg of caffeine, nearly half the amount found in a 250 ml cup of coffee.
 So, if you are managing your caffeine intake, keep an eye on your dark chocolate intake.
 In general, a 25 g of dark chocolate with 70-85% cocoa contents comprises: